markdthompson/marketplace_dapp_demo/README.md

 # Marketplace Dapp Demonstration

+## Overview
 This project is a blockchain marketplace supply chain management demonstration.
 It demonstrates a multi-shop marketplace, where shop owners carry on private dialogs with buyers regarding the state of purchases.
 Item states include ForSale, Sold, Shipped, Received, and Archived.

+### Interaction Model
+The dapp defines three roles, Administrators, Shopowners, and customers.
+Administrators can add and remove new administrators and shopowners.
+Administrators can also trigger the circuit breaker, which prevents any new admins, shopowners, shops or products from being added.
+When the circuit breaker is engaged, the owner can destroy the contract.
+Administrators are automatically recognized, and the *Admin menu* is presented to them to access the admin tools.

+Shopowners can create new shops and add products.
+Products consist of the shop id, a name, a description, a price and an optional image which is uploaded and served from IPFS.
+Shoponers are automatically recognized and the *Manage Shops* menu is presented allowing access to the shop management tools.

+Customers are presented with the *Marketplace*, the list of shops created by shopowners.
+When customers buy products, the initiate a supply chain dialog with the shopowner.
+Bought items disappear from the shop for everyone other than the custumer who purchased it.
+The item remains for the customer who purchased it, the button changes from *Buy* to *Ordered*.
+The shopowner can see this state transition in their shop tools and can change the state of the item to *Shipped*.
+This transition is reflected in the customer's view by the button chaning again to say *Receive*.
+Clicking the *Receive* button confirms the customer received the order, and again the state change is reflected in the shopowner's view by the item's state changing to *Archive* which indicates the transaction is fully complete and the order can be archived.

+### Development Environment, Tools & System Requirements
 The demonstration is built using [Truffle](https://truffleframework.com/truffle), [Drizzle](https://truffleframework.com/drizzle), [React](https://reactjs.org/), [React-Router](https://www.npmjs.com/package/react-router) and [Reactstrap](https://reactstrap.github.io/).

 The main Solidity contract, Marketplace.sol, uses [OpenZeppelin's](https://github.com/OpenZeppelin/openzeppelin-solidity) Roles.sol access control library to implement Administrator and Shop Owner privileges, and SafeMath.sol for safe integer operations.
 Marketplace.sol also uses a [list managment library](https://github.com/markdthompson/ListUtils) developed specifically for this project.